The Color of the Year 2017 buzz begins mid-summer 2016 and builds until early December when it reaches a color frenzy in the media and social-sphere.

 Why this color?

-When you understand the "why" you will be clear on the reasons each company thinks that their hue will resonate with a majority of people during the upcoming year.
-This insight will enable you to use not just their color of the year but any hue or combination of hues that evoke a similar feeling.
+When you understand the "why," you will be clear on the reasons each company thinks their hue will resonate with a majority of people during the upcoming year.
+This insight will enable you to use not just their color of the year but any shade or combination of hues that evoke a similar feeling.

-Here are five different colors all declared as the Color of the Year 2017.
-Below I have included a snippet of what each company had to say about their choice followed by my thoughts on each.
+Here are five different colors, all declared as the Color of the Year 2017.
+Below I have included a snippet of what each company had to say about their choice.
+Then I've added my thoughts on each color.